signature-opensource/CK-TypeScript/CK.TypeScript/README.md

 BinPath specific [TypeScriptBinPathAspectConfiguration](TypeScriptBinPathAspectConfiguration.cs).

-[TypeScriptAttribute](TypeScriptAttribute.cs) can decorate any C# type to optionnaly specify its generated TypeScript type name, target file and folder but this is not required as engines can generate TypeScript code for any kind of C# object the way they want.
+[TypeScriptTypeAttribute](TypeScriptTypeAttribute.cs) can decorate any C# type to optionnaly specify its generated TypeScript type name, target file and folder but this is not required as engines can generate TypeScript code for any kind of C# object the way they want.

 Specialized [TypeScriptPackage](TypeScriptPackage.cs) are used to define TypeScript resources that can be `.ts` files or any other kind of files (`.less`, `.html`, `.png`, etc.).
 TypeScript packages, unlike Sql packages, are not